Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Experimental Results

 \subsection{Experiment Setup}

-The utilized datasets contain two generated datasets and one real-world dataset.
-The two generated datasets include a reduced rotary speed dataset and a 3-order synchronous generator dataset, which are both important for the equipment of industrial processes.
-The comparative experiment has a 330MW coal-fired power plant dataset that reflects a complex industrial process with heat and mass transformation.
+The two generated datasets include a rotor equation-reduced rotary speed dataset and a 3-order synchronous generator dataset, which are both important for the equipment of thermal power plant.
+The comparative experiment has 330MW and 1000MW coal-fired power plant datasets that reflects a complex industrial process with heat and mass transformation.
 All the datasets have two operation conditions, and each condition has at least 50,000 points with noise.
 The model is trained in one operation condition and tested in another to highlight the effectiveness of STCIM.
 The state variables are not used as input to models.

 For each STCIM block, we have different parameters.
-In the spatio-temporal feature extraction layer block, the features are extracted by two 2D-convolution layers with 64 filters, and each kernel is $3\times 3$.
-The far topological alignment layer has four heads, and each head has three linear transformations, and each linear layer has 256 neurons.
+In the local spatio-temporal feature extraction layer block, the features are extracted by two 2D-convolution layers with 8 filters, and each kernel is $3\times 3$.
+The far topological alignment layer has four heads, and each head has three linear transformations, and each linear layer has 32 neurons.
 The number of interpretable variables is chosen based on the real physical model.
-For the decoder, each fully connected layer has 256 neurons and GeLU as an activation function.
+For the decoder, each fully connected layer has 32 neurons and GeLU as an activation function.
 For all experiments, $\gamma_{1}$ and $\gamma_{2}$ in Eq.~\eqref{eq:state space loss function} are set as 1 and 0.5 separately.
 During the training process, the latent variables and the target output of STCIM will be integrated into the discrete state-space loss function and then collaboratively optimized by the backpropagation algorithm.

+The STCIM is composed of two sub-blocks with computationally intensive expressions: the local spatio-temporal feature extraction block and the far topological alignment block.
+For the attribute size of input, $X(t)\in R^{H\times W\times C}$, the computation will intensify in the local spatio-temporal feature extraction block by $\mathcal{O}(K^2 \times C \times M \times H \times W)$ factor, where the K is the kernel size, M is the number of output channels of the block.
+Similarly, the computation complexity of the far topological alignment block is $\mathcal{O}(D\times B \times H \times (W^2 + H \times W + W \times m))$, where D is the total number of attention layers and feedforward layers, B is the batch size, $m$ is the hidden dimension of the MLP.
+Since the local spatio-temporal feature extraction block only contains the two 2D-convolution layers, the computational complexity of STCIM is mainly affected by far topological alignment block which contains attention and feedforward layers.
+The attention mechanism’s $\mathcal{O}(H^2 \times W)$ term may be significant for long sequences, while the $\mathcal{O}(W^2)$ term dominates for large model dimensions.